NomicFoundation/smoke-tests-vscode/README.md

 npx hardhat compile
 ```

-You should see one warning that a contract is too large to deploy to mainnet.

 Any new features or bugs that constitute the release should be checked.

 To sanity check core functionality: